docker/compose/README.md

 Build or rebuild services.

 Services are built once and then tagged as `project_service`.
-If you change a service's `Dockerfile` or its configuration in `fig.yml`, you will probably need to run `fig build` to rebuild it.
+If you change a service's `Dockerfile` or its configuration in `fig.yml`, you will probably need to run `fig build` to rebuild it, then run `fig rm` to make `fig up` recreate your containers.

 #### kill